GAN decoder on a quantum toric code for noise-robust quantum teleportation: Introduction

 The outline of this paper is as follows.
-In the next section, we give a brief background introduction to GAN, quantum teleportation, and topological surface codes.
-Section 3 introduces a detailed description of the algorithm model structure and basic principles.
-Section 4 gives the experimental results of the model and comparative analysis with related works.
-Finally, we discuss and summarize the results and prospects of this work.
+In Section \ref{sec:level2}, we give a brief background introduction to GAN, quantum teleportation, and topological toric codes.
+Section \ref{sec:level3} introduces a detailed description of the algorithm model structure and basic principles.
+Section \ref{sec:level4} gives the simulation experimental results of the model and comparative analysis with related works.
+Finally, in Section \ref{sec:level5} we discuss results and prospects of this work.